-You can currently purchase a used miner on eBay that is still profitable for less than $300.00 and start making money right away.
+You can purchase a used miner on eBay that is still profitable for less than $300.00 and start making money immediately.

-Of course, you will need the right infrastructure to support a large amount of miners, and this can get expensive.
-Although mining doesn’t take a lot of physical space, upgrading the electricity and ventilation in the building can get be expensive.
+Of course, you will need the proper infrastructure to support a large number of miners, and this can get expensive.
+Although mining doesn’t take up a lot of physical space, upgrading the electricity and ventilation in the building can get be expensive.

 How much money is needed to run the business?

-This business does not require a large reserve, in that you can shut down miners when mining is unprofitable and then restart them when profitable again.
+This business does not require a large reserve because you can shut down miners when mining is unprofitable and then restart them when profitable again.
 You do need to put aside profit for future hardware replacements.

 How much time and effort is needed to start up the business?

-Learning how to get started took a while even though I am very familiar with computers and understood the process.
+Learning how to start took a while, even though I am very familiar with computers and understood the process.

-If I had known to just buy ASIC miners and Awesome Miner to control everything at the beginning, it would have been a lot easier and more profitable faster.
-I did want to spend the time to understand CPU and GPU mining, and I do enjoy building computers, so it was a good fit for me.
-I liked setting up the automation processes for operations (automatic profit switching and remote monitoring).
+If I had known to use Hive OS to control everything at the beginning, it would have been much easier and more profitable.
+I wanted to spend time understanding CPU and GPU mining, and I enjoy building computers, so it was a good fit for me.
+I liked setting up the automation processes for operations.

 How much time and effort is needed to run the business?

-I log into Awesome Miner remotely using TeamViewer once a day to make sure everything is running properly and it usually takes about 2 minutes.
-When I am in the same city as the farm, I typically spend a bit more time adding new miners, new mining pools and new coins to the mix.
+I log into Hive OS once daily to ensure everything is running correctly, and it usually takes about 2 minutes.
+When in the same city as the farm, I typically spend a bit more time adding new miners, mining pools, and coins to the mix.

 Can this business lead to other symbiotic or support businesses in the future?